blylei/rabit/README.md

 # rabit
-A client agent that execute remote command submitted by Rabit. command include:
+A client agent that execute remote command submitted by Frabit. command include:
 - backup
 - sync